-To be admitted to a Master's programme (erhvervskandidat), you must have a relevant bachelor’s degree, professional bachelor’s degree or another degree on the same level.
-You can read about the specific requirements on the pages of each programme.
+To be admitted to a Master's programme for working professionals you must have a relevant Bachelor’s degree, Professional Bachelor’s degree, or another degree at the same level.
+You can read about the specific requirements on the individual pages of each programme.

-When you apply for admission to a Master's programme (erhvervskandidat), only your bachelor’s degree will be taken into account.
-If you have passed other degrees or courses after you completed your bachelor’s, these will not be included in the assessment of whether you fulfil the entry requirements.
+When you apply for admission to a Master's programme for working professionals, only your Bachelor’s degree will be taken into account.
+If you have passed other degrees or courses after you completed your Bachelor’s degree, these will not be included in the assessment of whether you fulfil the entry requirements.

 If you do not fulfil the entry requirements, you may be able to take supplementary courses.

 It is a requirement that you have a relevant occupation.
-You can meet the occupational requirements in two different ways.
+You can meet the occupational requirements in three different ways.
+You can either:

-an employee of a public or private enterprise, employed based on a relevant bachelor's degree or an equivalent Danish or foreign education, and in employment for a minimum working week of 25 hours on average.
+- Be an employee of a relevant public or private enterprise with a minimum working week of 25 hours on average

-More details concerning the occupational requirements can be found here.
+More details concerning the occupational requirements and how to document them can be found here.

 Meeting the requirements is no guarantee for admission

-There are a limited number of study spots on SDU´s Career Master´s programmes, which means you aren’t guaranteed a study spot even though you meet the entry requirements.
-If there are more qualified applicants than there are available study spots, only the most highly qualified applicants, based on their qualifying bachelor's degree, will be selected.
-More details of the selection criteria can be found on the pages of each programme.
+There are a limited number of study places in our Master´s programmes for working professionals, which means you are not guaranteed a study place even though you meet the entry requirements.
+If there are more qualified applicants than available study places, the highest qualified applicants will be selected.
+More details about the selection criteria can be found on the individual pages of each programme.

 Already have a Master’s?